Al-Nusra Front–SRF/Hazzm Movement conflict: Zawiya Mountain offensive (October–November 2014)

 The clashes between the two sides erupted on 26 October 2014, with conflicting information about the reason.
 Between 27 and 28 October, the al-Nusra Front attacked the SRF and took over the towns and villages of Balyon, Kesafra, Eblin, Ebdita, Mashon, Maghara and Maghara as well as four of their checkpoints near Maarrat Al-Nu'man.
 "This has happened before and we came through it.
 But this time the mobilisation is very large," said a military official in the SRF.
 He added that the SRF had taken 25 al-Nusra fighters prisoner.
-He also claimed ISIL fighters were reinforcing the Nusra Front in the assault.
+He also claimed IS fighters were reinforcing the Nusra Front in the assault.
 But the Syrian Observatory for Human Rights (SOHR) said that it was another hardline group, Jund al-Aqsa, that was providing the backup.

 On 28 October, the al-Nusra Front also attacked a checkpoint of the Hazzm Movement in western Aleppo countryside but this attack was repelled and a number of Nusra fighters were reportedly killed.
 At the same time the Al-Atareb area and the Regiment 46 witnessed a "tension and wait-and-see attitude" after these clashes.
 Another clash took place between the two parties in the area between Ma’er Debseh and Khan al-Sobol in the Idlib countryside.

 On 29 October, Army of Mujahedeen took over the Hazzm Movement checkpoints around al-Atarib, while Ahl Al-Sham was expected to take over the al-Nusra checkpoints in the same area as part of a deal between the rebel groups.
 Both parties agreed to release all detainees afterwards.

 On 30 October, clashes in Khan al-Sibel between the Hazzm Movement against al-Nusra left three fighters dead.

 On 31 October 15 Islamic battalions formed the "al-Sohl (peace-keeping) forces" and sent them to the al-Zawiya mount area, where the al-Nusra Front and the SRF were still fighting, in order to separate the two parties from each other.
 The 15 battalions included: the Army of Mujahedeen, Nour al-Din al-Zanki Islamic Brigades, Sham Legion, the 13th Division, Omar Al-Mukhtar Brigade, the Hazzm Movement, Ahrar ash-Sham, Liwa al-Haqq, Syrian Liberation Front, the al-Awal Brigade, Suqour al-Sham, and Jaysh al-Islam.